-Acetylsalicylic acid (ASA) is a common analgesic, anti-inflammatory agent widely available to the public in the over the counter medications.
+Acetylsalicylic acid (ASA) is a common analgesic, anti-inflammatory agent widely available as aspirin as an over the counter medication.
 More than 100 medications contain aspirin.
-Children's aspirin contains 81 mg ASA and adult aspirin contains either 325 mg (regular strength) or 500 mg ASA (extra-strength).
-Serum peak levels of acetysalicylic acid are widely used to assure therapeutic levels or confirm intoxication.
-Five to seven days are required to reach steady state therapeutic levels.
-Therapeutic peak serum levels are:
+Children’s aspirin contains 81 mg ASA and adult aspirin contains either 325 mg ASA (regular strength) or 500 mg ASA (extra-strength).

 Enteric coated tables are formulated to resist the acidic pH of the stomach and to dissolve in the alkaline fluid of the small intestine.
 Drug release is primarily a function of gastric emptying time.
 A serum salicylate level measured at 6 hours may not represent the peak level, which may be delayed by many hours.